Ezequiel Tovar Player Props: Rockies vs. Dodgers

 - Dodgers pitchers combined to allow 152 home runs (0.9 per game), the sixth-fewest in baseball.

-- Grove gets the call to start for the Dodgers, his first of the season.
+- The Dodgers will send Urias (1-0) to the mound to make his second start of the season.

-- The 26-year-old righty last appeared Sunday, Oct.
-2 against the Colorado Rockies, when he started and went five innings.
+- In his last time out on Friday, the left-hander threw six innings against the Arizona Diamondbacks, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.